FREQUENTLY ASKED QUESTIONS

 Yes, State of Idaho EMT Certification License is required as a condition of employment, but is not required at the time of application.
 Applicant will have 30 days from date of hire to obtain and provide proof of Idaho State Certification.

 Yes.
 We highly encourage everyone to come and visit.
-Station tours can be scheduled by calling 208-769-2340 or e-mailing your request by clicking here.
+Station tours can be scheduled by calling 208-769-2340 or e-mailing [email protected]

 No. Unless there is a child or animal locked inside.